Help your patients learn about their kidney stones

 StoneDisease.org offers patients and physicians informational tools and resources to help prevent kidney stones and guide treatment.

-INDICATIONS: Urocit®-K (potassium citrate) is indicated for the management of renal tubular acidosis (RTA) with calcium stones, hypocitraturic calcium oxalate nephrolithiasis of any etiology, and uric acid lithiasis with or without calcium stones.
+INDICATIONS: Urocit®-K (potassium citrate) extended-release tablets are indicated for the management of renal tubular acidosis (RTA) with calcium stones, hypocitraturic calcium oxalate nephrolithiasis of any etiology, and uric acid lithiasis with or without calcium stones.

 Important Safety Information